 All the Stardock Fences alternatives which we’ve listed in the space below should help you get our desktops organized in the most natural way possible.
 Managing clutter on your PCs is always a tedious task we’re always looking to avoid, which is why such utilities are sought after to add some delight into our lives.
-If you’ve never felt it, there’s a fantastic joy in suddenly finding you desktops all organized after they’ve been lying disorderly for months, filled with things you don’t feel like looking into.
+If you’ve never felt it, there’s a fantastic joy in suddenly finding your desktops all organized after they’ve been lying disorderly for months, filled with things you don’t feel like looking into.

 The utilities we’ve mentioned below will help you take control of the situation without wasting much time, as they are specifically meant to clean up your desktops without actually deleting your files, folders, icons or whatever.
-Stardock Fences is one such software which pushes your icons into ‘fences’ that can be configured to do the same automatically in the future whenever there are new icons to take care of.
+Stardock Fences is one such software that pushes your icons into ‘fences’ that can be configured to do the same automatically in the future whenever there are new icons to take care of.
 Moreover, it’s ultra-customizable regarding looks as well as functionality.
 But for those who don’t quite like its offerings or are just looking to explore other options, there are these tools which we’d like them to have a look at.
 So without wasting any more time on introductions, let’s get going with the list.

 1 – Nimi Places

 Nimi Places is based on containers that can be customized according to your needs.
 These containers can then showcase folders and contents as icons or thumbnails on scrollable surfaces.
-You can organize your items is such a way that they are displayed either as an icon grid or a multi-column list.
+You can organize your items in such a way that they are displayed either as an icon grid or a multi-column list.
 Moreover, Mac-style labels can also be slapped on them to save the time needed to read individual names.
 The containers from this application can be configured to show up after specific intervals, which we think is a pretty cool feature to have in such a utility.
 It’s a free download and works only on Windows.

 2 – ToolBox

-The second entry to this compilation of Stardock Fences alternatives is an application launcher that too is aimed at cleaning up your desktops in a neat manner.
+The second entry to this compilation is an application launcher that too is aimed at cleaning up your desktops in a neat manner.
 You won’t believe it; ToolBox is more than fourteen years old, as its first version was a 16-bit Windows 3.1 application that used Borland Pascal.
 Of course, since then, a bevy of changes have been introduced to it, making it a stalwart in its league.
-It provides you with multiple application launching windows, shortcuts to files, URLs, folders and drives, visual customizations and a lot more.
+It provides you with multiple applications launching windows, shortcuts to files, URLs, folders and drives, visual customizations and a lot more.
 It comes to great use to those who continuously use removable storage or media devices on their machines.
 Lastly, this tool does not require installation as it can run directly from any directory you choose to unzip its files into.

 Now, this is one tool you’ll be intrigued by.
 The makers of Real Desktop have focused on style as well, apart from a substance which is why they’ve been able to deliver such an exciting product to us.
 It takes the word desktop a little too seriously and grants you an actual desktop to stick your icons on.
 And to emphasize this point further, the application beautifully arranges them in a 3D layout.
 You can delve deeper into its controls to create 3D rooms for any of your topics.
 While a free trial is indeed available, you’ll need to purchase the software for a substantial value to be able to experience its full range of features.